richardzheng73/Asset-Returns-Analysis/README.md

 # Asset-Returns-Analysis
 A Python-based tool for analyzing financial time series and computing statistical and risk metrics for asset returns.
 This project is designed as a foundational component for quantitative research and future strategy development.

-📌 Overview
+##📌 Overview

-Understanding the behavior of asset returns is fundamental in quantitative finance and risk management.
+###Understanding the behavior of asset returns is fundamental in quantitative finance and risk management.
 This project provides a framework for computing and analyzing return distributions, volatility, and key statistical properties of financial time series.

 The goal is to build a modular tool that evolves from basic return analysis into a more comprehensive quantitative research and backtesting system.
+---

-⚙️ Features
+##⚙️ Features
-Compute simple and log returns
+###Compute simple and log returns
 Generate summary statistics:
 Mean
 Variance